Natural scientific research in Canada: Physics

 The growth of physics was notable during this period.

-The landmark event, one of the greatest discoveries in the history of physics and the greatest event in the history of Canadian physics, was the discovery of the atomic nucleus by Dr. Ernest Rutherford, Chairman of the Department of Physics at McGill University from 1898 until 1907.
+The landmark event, one of the greatest discoveries in the history of physics and the greatest event in the history of Canadian physics, was the discovery of the atomic nucleus by Ernest Rutherford, Chairman of the Department of Physics at McGill University from 1898 until 1907.

 Another development of monumental importance involved experiments by the Italian inventor Guglielmo Marconi, in the field of electromagnetic radiation and his "transmission" of radio signals across the Atlantic from a transmitter in Cornwall, England to a receiver in St. John's, Newfoundland on 12 December 1901.

 J. C. McLennan, director of the physics laboratory at U of T from 1906 to 1932, undertook studies in atmospheric conductivity and cathode rays, but in 1912 was inspired by the work of Bohr, to conduct research into atomic spectroscopy.
 He, along with G. M. Shrum, constructed the first machine for the liquification of helium in North America, which was used for cryogenic studies of metals and solid gases.
 Research into colloid physics in the twenties and thirties by E. F. Burton and his students led to the construction of the first electron microscope in North America.
 Geophysics research was also undertaken at the U of T at this time by L. Gilchrist.
 At McGill, L.V.
 King studied mathematical physics while D.A.
 Keys and A.S.
 Eve conducted research into geophysics and J.S Marshall into atmospheric physics.
 McGill also established the first theoretical physics group at a Canadian university.
 At the University of Alberta, R.W.
 Boyle became the first professor of physics in 1912 and conducted research into ultrasound while F. Allen established the physics department at the University of Manitoba and bent his efforts towards the physics of physiology.
 At the University of Saskatchewan, E. L. Harrington was the first physics department head from 1924 to 1956, during which time that institution developed expertise in upper atmospheric research, begun by B.W.
 Currie in 1932.
 From 1935 to 1945, Gerhard Herzberg studied atomic and molecular physics there.
 Physics began at Queen's with the work of A. L. Clark and nuclear research was conducted there by J. A. Gray, B. W. Sargent, A. T. Stewart and others.
 H. L. Bronson, department head at Dalhousie, was active in physics research from 1910 to 1956.